tommaso1311/algorithms/percolation/README.md

 To solve this problem is necessary to implement a quick algorithm to continuously check if the bottom and top site are connected.
 The book [1] is used as a reference for the algorithm but, apart from that, the code is orginal and some implementations have been made to the structure of the pseudocode available during the course.

-## TODO

-- [x] Correct open and is_open parameters to be the same (not i,j and index respectively)
-- [x] Check if numpy is really necessary (a list() should do it fine)
-- [x] Check if the opened list is truly necessary (maybe by marking with -1 or None closed sites?)
-- [x] Measure code performance
-- [ ] Add comments and check
-- [ ] Write the code to measure the constant with confidence intervals
-- [ ] Write easy launcher for the program
-- [x]  Add percolation readme description

 ## References

 1. R. Sedgewick, K. Wayne - *Algorithms*